Luis Urías: Seattle Mariners

 On November 17, 2023, Urías was traded to the Seattle Mariners in exchange for pitcher Isaiah Campbell.
 In 34 games for Seattle, he batted .152/.264/.316 with three home runs and 12 RBI.
 On June 4, Urías was removed from the 40–man roster and sent outright to the Triple–A Tacoma Rainiers.
 On August 31, the Mariners selected Urías' contract, adding him to their active roster.
 On November 1, Urías was removed from the 40–man roster and sent outright to Tacoma, but he rejected the assignment in favor of free agency.

 Athletics

 On February 17, 2025, Urías signed a one-year, $1.1 million contract with the Athletics.
 In 96 appearances for the team, he batted .230/.315/.338 with eight home runs, 25 RBI, and two stolen bases.
 Urías was designated for assignment by the Athletics on August 25.
 He was released by the team on August 28.

 Milwaukee Brewers (second stint)

 On August 31, 2025, Urías signed a minor league contract with the Milwaukee Brewers organization.
-He elected free agency on November 6.
+He made 13 appearances for the Triple-A Nashville Sounds, batting .260/.351/.380 with one home run, 11 RBI, and one stolen base.
+Urías elected free agency following the season on November 6.

+Arizona Diamondbacks

+On March 16, 2026, Urías signed a minor league contract with the Arizona Diamondbacks organization.
+In 32 appearances split between the rookie-level Arizona Complex League Diamondbacks and Triple-A Reno Aces, Urías batted a cumulative .347/.385/.508 with three home runs, 21 RBI, and one stolen base.

+Toronto Blue Jays

+On June 20, 2026, Urías was traded to the Toronto Blue Jays in exchange for cash considerations.
+On June 22, the Blue Jays selected Urías' contract, adding him to their active roster.
+The next day, in his first game as a Blue Jay, his hits included a two-run home run against the Houston Astros.
+Urías connected on an 84.7 mph slider, driving it 363 feet over the wall with an exit velocity of 99.3 mph.

 Personal life

 Urías is the youngest child of María Trinidad Figueroa Esquer and Ramón Urías.
-His older brother is Ramón Urías, who is an MLB infielder for the Houston Astros.
+His older brother is Ramón Urías, who is an MLB infielder.